CiscoDevNet/terraform-provider-mso/website/docs/d/tenant_policies_ipsla_monitoring_policy.html.markdown

 ## Attribute Reference ##

 * `uuid` - (Read-Only) The UUID of the IPSLA monitoring policy.
+* `id` - The unique identifier of the IPSLA monitoring policy in the template.
 * `description` - (Read-Only) The description of the IPSLA monitoring policy.
 * `sla_type` - (Read-Only) The type of Service Level Agreement (SLA).
 * `destination_port` - (Read-Only) The destination port for the IPSLA.